 top of page

-ORIGINALLY A 'LOCKDOWN' CHALLENGE in 2021, Run for the trees has remained a popular fixture in the peak running calender.
-We hope you'll join us THIS YEAR FOR WHAT IS REMARKABLY ITS 5th EDITION!
+ORIGINALLY A 'LOCKDOWN' CHALLENGE in 2021, Run for the trees has remained a popular fixture in the peak running & NOW JOG DERBYSHIRE calendar.

-• Guided Events: There will be a number of guided events during February that will be free of charge for RFTT participants, though pre-booking will be required.
+• Guided Events: There will be guided events during APRIL that will be free of charge, though pre-booking will be required.

 • Dogwood Challenge: After proving popular in the last 2 editions, the Dogwood Challenge is back in 2025 meaning that you can complete Run for the Trees with your four-legged friend with this special canicross addition!
 Similar to the Cherry Challenge, you and your woofer will need to complete 50 miles in total during February to receive a special coaster for your efforts... with a little more bark.